 No. QBs can only continue the coverage(s) you already had.

-When must I decide to elect COBRA coverage?
+When must the QB decide to elect COBRA coverage?

-Your employer must provide an election period of at least 60 days to make a decision regarding COBRA coverage.
+Employers must provide an election period of at least 60 days to decide on COBRA coverage.

-If I waive COBRA coverage, can I elect coverage at a later date?
+If the QB waives COBRA coverage, can they elect coverage at a later date?

 How long does COBRA coverage last?

 What happens when COBRA coverage ends?

-When your COBRA coverage expires, you must find insurance coverage elsewhere.
+When COBRA coverage expires, the covered person must find insurance coverage elsewhere.
 Options include: